UPDATED May 15, 2017

-The GAO only undertakes a small fraction of the audits requested but prioritized this one submitted by influential Senators Jeff Flake (R-AZ), Ron Johnson (R-WI), James Lankford (R-OK), John McCain (R-AZ), and Rand Paul (R-KY).
+The GAO only undertakes a small fraction of the audits requested but prioritized this one submitted by influential Senators Jeff Flake (R-AZ), Ron Johnson (R-WI), James Lankford (R-OK), John McCain (R-AZ), Rand Paul (R-KY) and Joni Ernst (R-IA).
 More details about the original request are posted below.
 This is the second GAO audit prompted by a WCW investigation in just the past 90 days.

 Originally posted on April 25, 2017

 Following the release of a scathing new report by White Coat Waste Project and Restore Accountability documenting rampant violations of federal funding disclosure laws by taxpayer-funded Ivy League animal experimenters, Congress’s foremost waste warriors are calling for a federal audit.

 Washington Times, Politico and others are reporting that today, Senators Jeff Flake (R-AZ), Ron Johnson (R-WI), James Lankford (R-OK), John McCain (R-AZ), and Rand Paul (R-KY) sent a letter to the Government Accountability Office (GAO) requesting an investigation into the causes and extent of the spending transparency problems documented by their offices and in WCW’s Ivy League Flunkers report.
 In their letter to the GAO, the Senators write: